Ziering-Conlon Initiative for Recovered Voices

 2023-24 Events

-DEC 10, 2023 · Recovered Voices: Shostakovich and Weinberg, A Journey toward Hope In response to the sold-out performance of the Shostakovich and Weinberg Piano Trios last season, this recital pairs the composers’ intimately connected piano quintets.
+DEC 10, 2023 · Recovered Voices: Shostakovich and Weinberg, A Journey toward Hope In response to the sold-out performance of the Shostakovich and Weinberg Piano Trios last season, this recital paired the composers’ intimately connected piano quintets.

 2022-23 Events